OllyLarkinFYP/FYP/README.md

 VIDE is a VSCode extension and a backend application that serves it to allow the editing and simulation of Verilog projects.
 A user guide can be found in chapter 9 of the report.

+A NuGet package was built specifically for use in this project and can be found at: https://github.com/OllyLarkinFYP/MethodDispatch.

 ## Project Structure

 -   `back-end`: Contains the backend application code and tests that.
 The backend provides parsing, compiling, and simulation capabilities.